UAE: 50% discount on traffic fines announced in another emirate

 Health authorities implemented the second phase of the lifting of preventive measures after carefully studying the epidemiological situation in the country

 The Umm Al Quwain Police have announced a 50 per cent discount on traffic fines.
-The discount is applicable from December 1, 2022, until January 6, 2023.
+The reduction is applicable from December 1, 2022, till January 6, 2023.

-Serious traffic offences are not covered under the scheme, the emirate's media office said on Saturday.
+Offences committed before October 31 are covered under the fine cut.
+However, serious traffic violations are not included, the emirate's media office said on Saturday.

 Umm Al Quwain is the second emirate to have announced a discount on traffic fines this month.
 Earlier, the Ajman Police said a 50 per cent discount is applicable on penalties from November 21, 2022, till January 6, 2023.